lyngesen/happy_cube_solver/readme.md

 The model is implemented in the file `pyomo_implementation` and can be solved using the pyomo interface utilizing several different solvers such as `CPLEX` and `CBC`.

-### Computational time

-The recursive solution methods is clearly dominated by the use of IP solvers.

-> TODO:  add results for different solvers <30-07-24>

 ## Main function

 In the main program in loop throug a set of scenarios in order to find the larges possible polycube which can be formed by a specific set of bricks.